petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/creating-and-managing-objects/organizing-objects-with-folders.md

    **Label**: Identifies the relationship in the Objects UI and can be localized after the relationship is created.

-   **Name**: Determines the relationship's name in the back-end and uses camel case.
+   **Name**: Determines the relationship's name in the backend and uses camel case.
 Once the relationship is published, this value cannot be changed.

    ![Enter a folder Label and Name.](./organizing-objects-with-folders/images/01.png)